Copyright, User Rights, and Licenses

-This article is about copyright and publishing work under license, among other things.
-If you have created something then of course you want to show your work to the public.
-This puts it in the public domain.
-This does not mean that anyone can simply make a copy of your work or edit it without your permission.
-Conversely, as a venue or stage you can expect to pay a fee when you use other people's work.
-Copyright law goes pretty deep, but at the same time it is easy to summarize.
+This article covers, among other things, copyright and licensing works.
+If you’ve created something, you naturally want to share your work with the public.
+Once it’s out there, it becomes public.
+That doesn’t mean, for example, that anyone can simply make a copy of your work or modify it without your permission.
+Conversely, as a venue or platform, you can expect to pay a fee when you use the work of others.
+Copyright law is quite complex, but at the same time, it can be summarized fairly simply.

 What is copyright?

-Copyright, like patent law, trademark law and neighboring rights, is a part of intellectual property law.
-Anything that is made by a human being and has a particular form, personal stamp or original character can be covered by copyright.
-Copyright can be divided into a moral part and a material part:
+Copyright, like patent law, trademark law, and related rights, is a component of intellectual property law.
+Anything created by a person that has a specific form, a personal touch, or an original character may be protected by copyright.
+Copyright can be divided into moral rights and economic rights:

-- The personality right is the moral right.
-It protects the personal, trustworthy nature of the work.
+• The right to personality is a moral right.
+It protects the personal, authentic nature of the work.

-- The exploitation right refers to the substantive right.
-It refers to the right you have as the creator to disclose, copy, edit or put into another form a work.
-Someone else can only do this with your permission.
+• The right of exploitation pertains to substantive law.
+It refers to the right you have, as the creator, to publish, copy, adapt, or transform a work into another form.
+Someone else may do so only with your permission.

-Intellectual property law is an umbrella term that includes copyright, design right, trademark and patent.
-The resale right refers to the right of creators of original graphic or visual works of art to a percentage of the price when their work is resold.
+Intellectual property law is an umbrella term that encompasses, among other things, copyright, design rights, trademark law, and patent law.
+The resale right refers to the right of creators of original graphic or visual artworks to receive a percentage of the price when their work is resold.

-According to this law, every creator of music is entitled to reasonable compensation when their music is performed.
-It deals with the performance of the music and so this is important to both the performing musician and the producer.
-Neighboring rights also include the master right which deals with the rights of the specific recording of a piece of music.
-The master right also deals with the inclusion of your music in an advertisement, movie or TV series, for example.
+Under this law, every music creator is entitled to reasonable compensation when their music is performed.
+This pertains to the performance of the music and is therefore important for both the performing musician and the producer.
+Related rights also include the master right, which concerns the rights to the specific recording of a musical work.
+Master ownership also applies to the use of your music in, for example, a commercial, movie, or TV series.

 How do you register a work?

-When you create something then you automatically have copyright over this work.
-Sometimes it may still be necessary to prove it, for example when you are accused of plagiarism.
-This is why it can be useful to register the work through a deed at the notary or through online channels.
-It is also already a good step to send the work to yourself by registered mail and leave the envelope sealed.
-If you create or design something in an employment context, it is important that you have good agreements with your employer about copyright.
-This is because it automatically belongs to the employer.
-You can copyright works that have an original character or are sensory perceptible.
-So an idea can only be copyrighted once it has been put on paper; however, it does not have to have reached its final form yet.
-Copyright already applies to sketch designs.
+When you create something, you automatically hold the copyright to that work.
+However, it may sometimes be necessary to prove this, for example, if you are accused of plagiarism.
+That’s why it can be helpful to register the work through a notary or via online channels.
+Sending the work to yourself by certified mail and leaving the envelope unopened is also a good step to take.
+If you create or design something while employed, it’s important to have clear agreements with your employer regarding copyright.
+This is because copyright automatically vests with the employer.
+You can hold copyright in works that are original in nature or perceptible to the senses.
+An idea can therefore only be protected by copyright once it has been put on paper; however, it does not yet need to have reached its final form.
+Copyright applies even to preliminary sketches.

-You can transfer copyright, or take it from someone else.
-That's quite a hassle, and besides, it's often not to the creator's advantage.
-It is better to choose to have work licensed out.
-That means that people can use it for a certain period or under certain conditions.
-There is a fee in return.
-You can draw up your own agreement for this and extend it if you wish, if that is convenient.
+You can transfer copyright or acquire it from someone else.
+That can be quite a hassle, and it often isn’t in the creator’s best interest.
+It’s better to choose to license your work.
+This means that people are allowed to use it for a specific period or under certain conditions.
+In exchange, you receive compensation.
+You can draw up an agreement for this yourself and renew it if necessary.

 Creative Commons

-Check out the Creative Commons website.
-Here you can easily add a license to your work and share it with others.
-They can then use it for a fee or by including attribution, for example.
+Take a look at the Creative Commons website.
+There, you can easily add a license to your work and share it with others.
+They can then use it in exchange for a fee or by, for example, providing attribution.

-If you have created a work, it is nice to be able to generate income to finance it.
-You can attach a condition to your copyright, such as mentioning your name or paying a fee.
-You can get that income, for example, if you license the work or if it is collected by an organization that exploits copyright.
+If you’ve created a work, it’s nice to generate income from it so you can finance it.
+You can attach a condition to your copyright, such as requiring that your name be credited or that a fee be paid.
+You receive that income, for example, when you license the work or when it is collected by an organization that manages copyrights.

 Who gets what?

-The amount you can charge for that depends on the work you've done and how it came about.
-For example, look at everyone's role in the whole thing.
-Did you do everything by yourself or are there several band members?
-Are you the producer yourself or is someone doing it for you?
-Have you made arrangements with a label or publisher?
-Either way, make sure you always make good arrangements and put them on paper and if you get a contract it is important to read it carefully.
-Put it in writing because a verbal agreement is not verifiable.
+The amount you can charge for this depends on the work you’ve done and how it came about.
+Consider, for example, everyone’s role in the overall project.
+Did you do everything on your own, or are there multiple band members?
+Are you the producer, or is someone else handling that for you?
+Have you made agreements with a label or publisher?
+In any case, make sure you always establish clear agreements and put them in writing; and if you’re offered a contract, it’s important to read it carefully.
+Put it in writing, because a verbal agreement can’t be verified.

-There are numerous ways a work can be distributed, especially in this day and age with an awful lot of different media.
-Different rates apply through all channels.
-Below are some examples.
+There are countless ways to distribute a work, especially in this day and age with so many different media.
+Different rates apply across all channels.
+Below are a few examples.

 Streaming

-A lot of music is being streamed these days.
-A party like BUMA/STEMRA has licensing agreements with Spotify, YouTube, ITunes and online radio stations.
-Each time your work is used, you receive a small fee and that organization settles with you.
+A lot of music is streamed these days.
+An organization like BUMA/STEMRA has licensing agreements with Spotify, YouTube, iTunes, and online radio stations.
+Every time your work is used, you receive a small royalty, which the organization settles with you.

 Radio and television

-For radio and television, you get a fee per second it is played.
-This can be collected by an organization that exploits copyright.
-The amounts per second vary by broadcaster.
+For radio and television, you receive a fee for every second the content is broadcast.
+This fee can be collected by a copyright management organization.
+The per-second rates vary by broadcaster.

-When a music video is shown on television you can receive compensation for both the song (if you wrote it) and for "performing" in the clip.
+When a music video is shown on television, you can receive compensation for both the song (if you wrote it) and for the “performance” in the video.

 Performance

-The above relates very much to the music industry.
-Within the art industry, there are many types of professions, all of which may charge different amounts.
-You can read more about artists' fees on this website.
+The above applies particularly to the music industry.
+Within the arts sector, there are many different types of professions, all of which may charge different rates.
+On this website, you can read more about artists’ fees.

-We treat this separately here because it is a legal exception to copyright law.
-With movies, the creator or creator transfers his rights to the producer.
-This is so because otherwise a single creator could stop an entire production, even if 100 people were working on it.
-It is possible to deviate from this but it hardly ever happens.
-This makes the producer the one who can release the film.
-Of course, it is up to the products to offer compensation to those who made the film.
-This is established by contract.
-By the way, you are only officially a producer when you arrange the necessary financing for the film, are liable and have brought the creators together.
-By the way, anyone who has made something that can be distributed separately from the film (such as the music or screenplay) can share it with others.
-If you mutually agree otherwise then that can be included in the agreement.
+We’re addressing this separately here because it concerns a legal exception to copyright law.
+In the case of films, the creator or author transfers their rights to the producer.
+This is because, otherwise, a single creator could hold up an entire production, even if 100 people were working on it.
+There are exceptions to this rule, but they are rare.
+The producer is therefore the one who can release the film.
+Of course, it is up to the producer to offer compensation to those who made the film.
+This is set out in a contract.
+Incidentally, you are only officially considered a producer if you secure the necessary financing for the film, assume liability, and have brought the creators together.
+Furthermore, anyone who has created something that can be distributed separately from the film (such as the music or the screenplay) may share it with others.
+If you agree otherwise among yourselves, this can be included in the agreement.

-We described in another article a lot of organizations that can exploit copyright for you.
-So they make sure there is a remittance when people use your work.
-Those parties have different terms and conditions.
-Look at those carefully and determine what your legal position is.
-Then you can easily weigh the pros and cons for joining.
+In another article, we described a number of organizations that can manage your copyright on your behalf.
+They ensure that you receive a royalty payment whenever people use your work.
+These organizations have different terms and conditions.
+Take a close look at them and determine what your legal position is.
+Then you can easily weigh the pros and cons of joining.

-We found a few more tests through professionartist.com that will help you check if you know enough about copyright law.
+We found a few more tests on beroepkunstenaar.nl that you can use to check whether you know enough about copyright.

 Interesting links

-We have a few more links for you to get more information.
-Platform Makers has launched a website, and put two videos and a booklet online.
-This has to do with the value of copyright.
-These are the videos:
+We have a few more links for you to help you find more information.
+Platform Makers has launched a website and posted two videos and a booklet online.
+This is related to the value of copyright.
+Here are the videos:

 You can download the booklet *The Value of Copyright* here.